Sagar4173/ONYX/README.md

 ## 👥 **Meet the Team**

-**SecureDevOps AI Platform** is proudly developed by a dedicated team of three specialists:
+**ONYX Security Intelligence Platform** is proudly developed by a dedicated team of three specialists:

 ### **🧑‍💻 Core Team**